RPuvvula/InactiveTimer/README.md

 # InactiveTimer

-This simple Project alerts you once every 30 mins to get up from your desk and move.
+Sitting too long at Desk?
+This simple Project alerts you once every 30 mins to get up from your chair and move.

+I am new to web development and thought why not develop a tool that is useful.
+I use this everyday.

 The project uses Notifications API (HTML 5) to alert the User thus requires to be running under server.
 You can still use & run as local file but Window's alerts will be used instead.